 Steven R. Fenster Professor of Business Administration

-Professor Stuart Gilson is the Steven R. Fenster Professor of Business Administration at the Harvard Business School, and former chairman of the Finance Area of the School.
-Professor Gilson’s research, teaching, and consulting activities focus on the operational, financial, and legal strategies that companies use to revitalize their business, improve performance, and create value when operating in a challenging business environment.
-He is an expert on business valuation, corporate financial analysis, financial strategy, credit analysis, and corporate restructuring.
+Professor Stuart Gilson is the Steven R. Fenster Professor of Business Administration at Harvard Business School, and former chairman of the Finance Unit.
+His research, teaching, and consulting focuses on the financial, business, and legal strategies that companies use to revitalize their business, improve performance, and create value when facing significant financial and operating challenges.
+He is an expert on corporate restructuring, valuation, business bankruptcy, credit analysis, and financial strategy.

-Professor Gilson has served as a consultant for a variety of companies and organizations.
-He is a director of Advanced Alloy Processing LLC, and served on the advisory boards of various for-profit and non-profit organizations, including the Turnaround Management Association (as co-chair) and several investment funds.
-He serves as a litigation expert on business valuation, credit analysis, and corporate restructuring.
-He is an academic affiliate of Cornerstone Research, a leading economic consulting firm.
+Professor Gilson consults for a variety of companies and organizations.
+He is a director of Advanced Alloy Processing LLC, and served on the advisory boards of the Turnaround Management Association and several investment funds.
+He provides expert testimony in corporate litigation, and is an academic affiliate of Cornerstone Research, a leading economic consulting firm.
 He also teaches Finance in custom executive training programs that he designs for individual client companies.